Approaches to Conflict-free Replicated Data Types: Delta State CRDTs

 This means that delta-states will be typically very small, with either singletons or very small sets.
 It also means that, unless an anti-entropy mechanism ensuring causal-consistency is used, causal contexts in replica states will not be downward closed and, therefore, not representable by a version vector.
 (In this example causal contexts are a set of dots.)
 They can, nevertheless, be represented in a compact way by a version vector plus some extra dots.

 \topic{Naive delta propagation algorithm}

-As normal state-based, delta-state aims for allowing arbitrary topologies.
+As the standard state-based approach, delta-state CRDTs aim for allowing arbitrary topologies.
 Therefore, a basic propagation mechanism aims for transitive propagation of information.
 Such an algorithm is presented in Figure~\ref{fig:basic-anti-entropy}.
 It simply keeps a single \emph{delta-buffer} to broadcast to neighbors; upon some update joins the delta produced by the delta-mutator to both CRDT state and delta-buffer; a delta-group received in a message is joined to both CRDT state and delta-buffer; periodically, it broadcasts the delta-buffer to neighbors and resets it to bottom.
 This algorithm would even ensure causal consistency under reliable FIFO messaging, but it fails to ensure it under the weaker messaging guarantees desired for state-based CRDTs.
-Moreover, and unfortunately, this algorithm is too naive: the delta-buffer, even being periodically reset, easily tends to grow and become the full state.
+Unfortunately, this algorithm is too naive: the delta-buffer, even being periodically reset, easily tends to grow and become the full state.

 \topic{Problems with naive delta propagation}

 Unfortunately, the naive transitive propagation causes much redundancy, which makes messages and buffers converge to the full state.
 Resetting the buffer does not help if messages become large and get joined subsequently.